How to Reduce Board Thickness

 Which Materials Are Best Suited for Reducing Board Thickness?

 In order to reduce board thickness, the three most popular materials used are graphite, Kevlar, and carbon fiber.
-However, out of those three, the best suited for reducing board thickness is Kevlar.
+However, out of those three, Kevlar is the best suited for reducing board thickness.
 The main reason is that Kevlar is five times stronger than steel.
 It also has a very high melting point, making it ideal for high-temperature applications.

 Lastly, it doesn’t conduct electricity, which makes it perfect for electrical insulation.
 These properties make Kevlar the best-suited material for reducing board thickness.
 However, all three materials have their benefits that should be considered when choosing the right one for your application.